 }

-It's not glamorous.
-It's mostly just discipline — checking things in the right order, being explicit about what you allow, and failing loudly in your logs while failing quietly to the outside world.
+None of this is glamorous code.
+It's mostly discipline — checking things in the right order, being explicit about what's allowed, and making sure your application fails loudly in logs while saying as little as possible to the outside world.

-Security doesn't have to be a separate phase of development.
-The habits above — prepared statements, explicit column selection, header-based auth, generic error messages — don't take significantly longer to write once they become instinctive.
+Security doesn't have to be a separate development phase added at the end.
+These habits — prepared statements, explicit column selection, Bearer token auth, generic error messages, ownership checks on every resource query — don't take significantly longer once they become instinctive.
+The cost of adding them is measured in minutes.
+The cost of missing them can be a data breach that affects real people.